scottshireman/crop-n-caption/README.md

 # crop-n-caption
 Two scripts useful for dealing with large image datasets of people.
 The first detects people and faces and crops photos.
 The second captions photos using BLIP2 and CLIP.
-BLIP2 requires a lot of VRAM so using the default options you need at least 24GB VRAM. (you can pass specify smaller VRAM BLIP2 models as a command line argument)
+BLIP2 requires a lot of VRAM so using the default options you need at least 24GB VRAM. (you can specify to use a smaller VRAM BLIP2 model with a command line argument but I haven't tested them for usefulness.)

 # Install